About

 • Overview of trade associations; the case of Nigeria

-• Range of Engagement for Trade Associations towards accelerated growth/ development
+• Range of Engagement for Nigerian Trade Associations towards Accelerated Growth

 Implementation Strategy

-CONiTA 2024 is planned for a one day interactive conference meeting; on Tuesday 24th September, 2024, followed by a tour to research /material testing site for empirical learning is fixed for the following day Wednesday 26th September 2024.
+CONiTA 2025 is planned for a one day interactive conference meetingwith award sessions among others; scheduled for Thursday 10th July, 2025.
 The Conference is open for free to diverse trade associations and their members, formal and informal entrepreneurs.

-The event is being organized with endorsement and collaboration with a consortium of public and private organization including the Lagos Ministry of Wealth Creation and Employment.
+The event is being organized with endorsement and collaboration with public and private organization including the Lagos Ministry of Wealth Creation and Employment.

 Nigeria Trade Associations are expected to nominate two members of their associations who are serving in the leadership position to attend the constituted quarterly training/networking programme.
-It is also opened for players in the formal and informal enterprises at no fee.
+It is also opened for players in the formal and informal enterprises at a minimun cost.

 Media Coverage